KxSystems/docs/docs/ref/tok.md

 ## Outside of domain

-Parsing values outside of the types domain will return null
+Parsing values outside of the types domain returns null.

 ```q
 q)"H"$"32768"